Thailand: anti-corruption compliance

 Thailand became a signatory to the United Nations Convention against Corruption (UNCAC) on 9 December 2003 and ratified the UNAC on 1 March 2011.
 But, it has yet to enact the full panoply of domestic laws necessary to meet its obligations under UNCAC, although recent legal developments have placed Thailand closer to a position of compliance.

-For example, recent amendments to the Organic Act on Counter-Corruption also include extension of liabilities for extraterritorial acts.
+For example, recent amendments to the Organic Act on Counter-Corruption include extension of liabilities for extraterritorial acts.
 Specifically, coverage has been extended to those giving bribes to foreign state officials and workers of international organisations.
-Liability may also extend to the foreign state officials and organisations themselves, a significant step to place Thailand in conformity with its international commitments to enforce corrupt behaviour.
+Liability, including corporate criminal liability, may also extend to the foreign state officials and organisations themselves, a significant step to place Thailand in conformity with its international commitments to combat corrupt behaviour.

-While these are positive steps, Thailand still has far to go to improve its anti-corruption laws and procedure.
-Thailand is not yet a signatory to the OECD Convention, although the Thai National Anti-Corruption Commission (NACC) reports that it cooperates with members of the OECD Anti-bribery Convention on international bribery cases.
-In addition, enforcement has been inconsistent.
-More needs to be done to encourage robust investigative efforts, resource allocation and enforcement, a commitment recently made by the Thai government.
+While these are steps in the right direction, Thailand still has far to go to improve its anti-corruption laws and procedure.
+Thailand is not yet a signatory to the OECD Convention, although the Thai National Anti-Corruption Commission (NACC) reports that Thailand does cooperate with members of the OECD Anti-bribery Convention on international bribery cases.
+In addition, anti-corruption enforcement has been inconsistent.
+More needs to be done to encourage robust investigative efforts, resource allocation and enforcement, prompting a commitment recently made by the Thai government.

 Interacting with overseas regulators

-Under the Mutual Legal Assistance in Criminal Matters Act 1992, Thailand has signed bilateral agreements for mutual legal assistance in criminal matters with the UK, US, France, Canada, Norway, the People’s Republic of China, Korea, Peru, Poland, India and Sri Lanka.
+Under the Mutual Legal Assistance in Criminal Matters Act 1992, Thailand has signed bilateral agreements for mutual legal assistance in criminal matters with the UK, US, France, Canada, Norway, China, Korea, Peru, Poland, India and Sri Lanka.
 In Thailand, the Attorney General’s Office is the entity responsible for coordinating requests for assistance.
-The Anti-Money Laundering Office (AMLO) has also signed separate memoranda of understanding with more than 30 countries for the exchange of financial information related to money laundering and remains a valuable investigative source and tool for combating corruption and seeking recovery of the fruits of illicit activity.
+The Anti-Money Laundering Office (AMLO) has also signed separate memoranda of understanding with more than 30 countries for the exchange of financial information related to money laundering.
+The AMLO is a valuable investigative source and tool for combating corruption and seeking recovery of the fruits of illicit activity.

 Countries that have not signed bilateral agreements with Thailand for mutual legal assistance may seek such assistance through diplomatic channels.